 The goodwill amounted to RMB1,129,313,000 was arising from the Group's acquisition of 100% equity interest in CMAB Group during the year ended December 31, 2021.
-Details of the acquisition are disclosed in Note 41.

 For the purposes of impairment testing, CMAB Group are allocated as an individual cash-generating unit (the "CMAB Unit").
 The recoverable amount of the CMAB Unit has been determined based on a value in use calculation.
-That calculation uses cash flow projections based on financial budgets approved by management covering a 5-year period.

-The following table sets out the key assumptions for the value in use calculation of the CMAB Unit:

-December 31, 2021 Pre-tax discount rate (note i) Expected annual growth rate till 2026 (note ii) 15% 3.6%-163.7%

-- i.
-Pre-tax discount rate applied reflects the current market assessments of the time value of money and the risks specific to the CMAB Unit. - ii.
-The compound growth rate calculated based on the expected annual growth rates till 2026 was 36% as at December 31, 2021.
-Based on the estimate made by the management with reference to revenue backlog and market development, the year-on-year growth rate of year 2022 was expected to be 163.7% as the production commissioning stage had been completed in the fourth quarter of year 2021, as such, the production capacity of the CMAB Unit would be normalized commencing year 2022.
+That calculation uses cash flow projections based on financial budgets approved by management covering a 5-year period, and pre-tax discount rate of 15% (2021: 15%).
+Pre-tax discount rate applied reflects the current market assessments of the time value of money and the risks specific to the CMAB Unit.
+The CMAB Unit's expected annual growth rate till 2027 is 3%-18% (2021: 3.6%-163.7%).
+The CMAB Unit's cash flows beyond the 5-year period are extrapolated using a steady 3% (2021: 3%) growth rate.
+Other key assumptions for the value in use calculations related to the estimation of cash inflows/outflows which include revenue growth rate, such estimation is based on the CMAB Group's past performance and management's expectation for the market development.

-16. GOODWILL (Continued)

-(b) Acquisition of CMAB Group (Continued)

-The cash flows beyond the 5-year period are extrapolated using a growth rate based on the relevant industry growth forecasts and does not exceed the average long-term growth rate for the relevant industry.

-Based on the above assessment, the management of the Group determines that there is no impairment on the CMAB Unit at the end of the reporting period.

-The recoverable amount is significantly above the carrying amount of the CMAB Unit, the management of the Group believes that any reasonably possible change in any of these assumptions would not result in impairment.
+The recoverable amount is significantly above the carrying amount of the CMAB Unit, management of the Group believes that any reasonably possible change in any of these assumptions would not result in impairment.